abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 module Core:Base;
 ```

+Due to that, the MSVC compiler implicitly imports the interface of partition `Base`,
+as declared in the file `Core/Base/Base.ixx`.

 The names of the files are not relevant.
 Module and partition names are found
 during the scanning process when compiling.